Top business leaders lead with stories

 Russell Goldstein, one of our recent grads, showed me his recent speaker evaluations following a presentation, and his high marks brought a beer to my eye.
 How his audience reacted to Russ and his stories was proof to me that what I was learning about being a better professor was translating over to our students.

-I also witnessed the power of teamwork on a purpose-driven mission when Bruno Sarda, Vice President of Sustainability for NRG, and Dr. Basile, the two visionaries who designed our EMSL program, came to me one November day in 2012 and asked if I was interested in creating the communications curriculum.
+I also witnessed the power of teamwork on a purpose-driven mission when Bruno Sarda, now the President of North America for CDP (Carbon Disclosure Project), and Dr. Basile – the two visionaries who designed our EMSL program – came to me one November day in 2012 and asked if I was interested in creating the communications curriculum.
 Their vision for launching a pioneering masters program in sustainability at the largest university in the country was frightening but exhilarating.

 All pretty heady stuff.
 So I wanted to bring this meaningful moment for our students back down to earth.
 That’s why I couched my closing remarks in the story of Nasrudin/George: to make this scene poignant and memorable for our students.